TiVo digital video recorders: Series2 DirecTV

 Some TiVo systems are integrated with DirecTV receivers.
 These "DirecTiVo" recorders record the incoming satellite MPEG-2 digital stream directly to hard disk without conversion.
 Because of this and the fact that they have two tuners, DirecTiVos are able to record two programs at once.
 In addition, the lack of digital conversion allows recorded video to be of the same quality as live video.
 DirecTiVos have no MPEG encoder chip, and can only record DirecTV streams.
 However, DirecTV has disabled the networking capabilities on their systems, meaning DirecTiVo does not offer such features as multi-room viewing or TiVoToGo.
 Only the standalone systems can be networked without additional unsupported hacking.

-The HR10-250 DirecTiVo units can also record HDTV to a 250GB hard drive, both from the DirecTV stream and over-the-air via a standard UHF- or VHF-capable antenna.
+The HR10-250 DirecTiVo units can also record HDTV to a 250 GB hard drive, both from the DirecTV stream and over-the-air via a standard UHF- or VHF-capable antenna.
 They have four tuners (two DirecTV and two ATSC over-the-air) and, like the original DirecTiVo, can record two programs at once; further, the program guide is integrated between over-the-air and DirecTV so that all programs can be recorded and viewed in the same manner.
 Recording capacity is variable, up to 30 HD or 200 SD hours.